 For pants, I feel like a mid-to-high waist will look best on TRS because of the waist emphasis and curve accommodation.
 Although this is a style preference and not a silhouette tip, theatrical romantics tend to shine with glamorous details and touches to their outfits.
 If you wear jeans, try wearing either dark or white denim for a dressier look; otherwise, flowing trousers also look amazing.
 TRs look incredible in gently sharp, tailored pants with a cinched waist made with soft fabrics.

-I often see harem pants suggested to theatrical romantics because of the soft, flowy fit but tapering on the ankles and waist.
-Harem pants are soft and round but with tailored cinching on the edges, like Theatrical Romantics.
-With luxurious fabrics and tailored details, they can be more glamorous than jeans and extremely comfortable; great for travel days or working from home.
-For a professional look, straight cigarette pants look flattering as well.
-Knit trousers with a defined waist can also be a good casual choice and look great on a TR.
+I often see harem pants suggested to theatrical romantics, because of the soft, loose fabric but tapering on the ankles and waist.
+Harem pants are a great representation of what a Theatrical Romantic is shaped like: soft and round but with tailored cinching on the edges, sort of like us.
+With soft, flowing fabric and tailored details, not only can they be more glamorous than jeans, but they're also extremely comfortable and great for travel days or working from home.
+For a professional look, straight cigarette pants look really flattering.
+Knit trousers with a defined waist can also be a good casual choice and will look great on a TR as well.

 The same suggestions for pants can be applied to shorts.
-Soft, flowing fabrics with a defined waist, such as cargo pants made from silk, crepe, georgette, chiffon, or other lightweight fabrics, and high-waisted denim with short lines can make casual looks feel laid-back and effortless.
-The important elements are waist emphasis and cuts or fabrics that aren’t too loose or too structured.
+Soft, flowing fabrics with a defined waist, such as cargo pants made from silk, crepe, georgette, chiffon or other lightweight fabrics.
+High waisted denim with short lines can make casual looks feel laid-back and effortless.

 - Safari harem pants